Complex Frequency as Generalized Eigenvalue: Introduction

-Reference \cite{milano2021geometrical} generalizes the concept of complex frequency and introduces that concept of \textit{geometric frequency} as a multivector composed of two terms: a symmetric component and an antisymmetric component.
+Leveraging the tools provided by Clifford algebra, reference \cite{milano2021geometrical} generalizes the concept of complex frequency and introduces that concept of \textit{geometric frequency} as a multivector composed of two terms: a symmetric component and an antisymmetric component.
 This work also establishes a connection between the geometric frequency and the instantaneous power of a circuit.
 In the same vein, reference \cite{milano2021frenet} provides a geometrical interpretation of electrical quantities and derives several expressions that link the time derivatives of voltage, current, and frequency in electrical circuits with the Frenet frame.
 A related perspective is presented in \cite{milano2024instantaneous}, where instantaneous power theory is revisited using concepts from classical mechanics, further highlighting the connection between electrical circuit dynamics and geometric interpretations of energy and power.
+Recently, \cite{garcia2026instantaneous} analyzes the conceptual differences between geometric frequency, complex frequency, and instantaneous frequency formulations, providing a clarification of the utility and proper use of each concept.